 (a) The Company has maintained proper records showing full particulars, including

-quantitative details and situation of the fixed assets.
+quantitative details and situation of fixed assets. (b) The Company has a program of

-information and explanation given to us, no material discrepancies were noticed on such
+explanation given to us, no material discrepancies were noticed on such verification.

 (a) As explained to us, the inventories were physically verified during the year by the